System Design and Prediction Tool

 Select view displayed in Model tab; click CREATE NEW to open Camera (View Point) Management window.

-Shows current Project file name.
+Displays current Project file name.

 Right click in Model to open.
 Left, standard menu.
 Right, with imported drawing, includes Select Snapping Tool.